chris414862/APIMethodDocExtractionTool/README.md

 a formatted text file.

  Execution speed has been enhanced for this tool by utilizing python concurrent modules as well as asynchronous http requests.
-Thousands of urls can be scraped in a matter of minutes.
-On our testing machine we fully scraped documentation on over 9,000 Api urls in under 2.5 minutes.
+Thousands of API web pages can be fully scraped in a matter of minutes.
+On our testing machine we scraped documentation on over 9,000 Api urls in under 2.5 minutes.

- To use this to simply download the tool and run with "ApiDocExtract 'library url' 'filename to extract to'" Specifically, the 'library url' parameter should be the url to the package index page in the desired library.
+ To use this to simply download the tool and run with a "ApiDocExtract 'library url' 'filename to extract to'" command on command line.
+Specifically, the 'library url' parameter should be the url to the package index page in the desired library.

  This tool requires the "grequests", "lxml", and "beautifulsoup4" packages to be installed prior to running.
 Tool has been tested with Python 3.7 only so it is most likely unstable in previous versions of python